Bylaws

 1. The Membership Committee shall conduct officer elections and maintain officer approval forms.

-2. The following eligibility requirements must be met to run for an officer position: 1) the employee must be a current Senator in good standing with the University and Senate, 2) must self-nominate or be nominated by another Senate member, and 3) the Senator must have obtained approval from their supervisor to run for an officer position.
+2. The following eligibility requirements must be met to run for an officer position: 1) the employee must be a current Senator in good standing with the University and Senate, 2) must be self-nominated or nominated by another Senate member in good standing, and 3) the Senator must have approval from their supervisor to run for an officer position.

 3. The President shall announce annually, at the January Senate meeting, that nominations will be accepted for officer positions.